wso2/docs-is/en/includes/references/grant-types.md

 ![How the client credentials grant works]({{base_path}}/assets/img/references/grants/client-credentials.png)

 1. The client application sends its credentials (`client_id` and `client_secret`) to {{ product_name }} and requests an access token.

+    === "Request format (/token)"

+        ```bash
+        curl -v -k -X POST {{base_url}}/oauth/token \
+        --header "Authorization: Basic <Base64Encoded(CLIENT_ID:CLIENT_SECRET)>" \
+        --header "Content-Type:application/x-www-form-urlencoded"
+        --data-urlencode "grant_type=client_credentials"
+        ```

+    === "Sample request (/token)"

+        ```bash
+        curl -v -k -X POST {{base_url}}/oauth/token \
+        --header "Authorization: Basic RWkwV2Y5YnpmTXE0UTBsZndTdlRQamU4a2NFYTpIRvvyUzJIUjlrZE9YMjBXTG9JNmY1eE1wdUlBamdKeG5aUVVUMV9lNTJnYQ==" \
+        --header "Content-Type:application/x-www-form-urlencoded"
+        --data-urlencode "grant_type=client_credentials"
+        ```

 2. {{ product_name }} sends the access token to the client application.

+    ```json
+    {
+    "token_type":"Bearer",
+    "expires_in":2061,
+    "access_token":"ca19a540f544777860e44e75f605d927"
+    }
+    ```

-3. The client application can now request user information from the resource server by providing the access token.
+3. The client application can now request for resources by providing the access token.

-4. The resource server returns the requested user information to the client application.
+4. The resource server returns the requested resources to the client application.

 ## Implicit grant

-!!! note
+!!! warning
-    {{ product_name }} does not recommend using implicit grant in it's applications.
+        {{ product_name }} does not recommend using implicit grant for applications.

-The implicit grant flow is an OAuth 2.0 grant type that enables a client application to obtain an access token directly from the authorization server without an intermediate authorization code exchange.
-This flow is commonly used in browser-based applications where the client application runs in a web browser.
+The implicit grant flow is an OAuth 2.0 grant type that enables a client application to obtain an access token directly from the authorization server without an intermediate exchange of an authorization code.
+This flow is commonly used in scenarios where the client application runs on a web browser.

 However, it is important to note that the access token is exposed in the browser's URL fragment, which can make it vulnerable to certain types of attacks, such as cross-site scripting (XSS).
 As a result, this flow is typically not recommended for applications that require high security.